 According to the Social Security Trustees, the Social Security Trust Fund will be able to pay full benefits until 2035, and incoming payroll taxes will be sufficient to pay about 80 percent of benefits thereafter.
 Some are using this modest gap in long-term funding as a pretext to justify proposals for large cuts in Social Security benefits.
 Others have proposed closing the gap by increasing income received by the Trust Fund.
 One way to increase revenue is to raise the Social Security tax cap.

 Social Security’s Current Cap

-Under current law, Social Security contributions and benefits are based on earnings that fall below an annual cap, which is $137,700 in 2020.
+Under current law, Social Security contributions and benefits are based on earnings that fall below an annual cap, which is $142,800 in 2021.
 In the past, the tax cap has been set at a level that covered about 90 percent of all earnings paid in covered employment.
-Currently, however, only about 82.5 percent of earnings are subject to the Social Security payroll tax.
+Currently, however, only 84.5 percent of earnings are subject to the Social Security payroll tax.
 This erosion in covered earnings largely stems from the fact that wages for the highest paid six percent of workers have been rising faster than wages for the vast majority of people who make less than the cap.

 Restoring the Cap to 90 Percent

 The extraordinary growth of income for those at the highest end of the wage scale was not anticipated by those who established the formulas that fund Social Security today.
 Wages for middle and lower income workers have remained stagnant for over a decade, while higher-wage workers have seen significant wage growth during that time.
 Restoring the tax cap to a level that would again cover 90 percent of earnings would reduce Social Security’s long-term deficit over its 75-year solvency period by nearly 30 percent.